mdn/content/files/en-us/web/css/outline/index.md

 Outline is a line outside of the element's [border](/en-US/docs/Web/CSS/border).
 Unlike other areas of the box, outlines don't take up space, so they don't affect the layout of the document in any way.

 There are a few properties that affect an outline's appearance.
-It is possible to change the style, color, and width by `outline`, the distance from the border by {{cssxref("outline-offset")}}, and corner angles by {{cssxref("border-radius")}}.
+It is possible to change the style, color, and width using the `outline` property, the distance from the border using the {{cssxref("outline-offset")}} property, and corner angles using the  {{cssxref("border-radius")}} property.

 The interesting feature of an outline is that it doesn't have to be rectangular.
 While dealing with multiline text, some browsers will draw an outline for each line box separately, while others will wrap the whole text with a single outline.